dotnet/dotnet-docker/samples/dotnetapp/README.md

 ## Try a pre-built .NET Core Docker Image

-You can quickly run a container with a pre-built [.NET Core Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on the [.NET Core console sample](dotnetapp/README.md).
+You can quickly run a container with a pre-built [.NET Core Docker image](https://hub.docker.com/r/microsoft/dotnet-samples/), based on this [sample](Dockerfile).

 Type the following [Docker](https://www.docker.com/products/docker) command: